-As stated in our opinion on the consolidated financial statements, we concluded that the Department's consolidated financial statements as of and for the years ended September 30, 2009 and 2008, are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles.
+As stated in our opinion on the consolidated financial statements, we concluded that the Department's consolidated financial statements as of and for the years ended September 30, 2010 and 2009, are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles.

-Our consideration of internal control over financial reporting resulted in one matter, related to weaknesses in the Department's general information technology controls, being identified as a significant deficiency.
-However, this significant deficiency is not considered to be a material weakness.
+Our consideration of internal control over financial reporting resulted in identifying certain deficiencies, related to weaknesses in the Department's general information technology controls, that we consider to be a significant deficiency as defined in the Internal Control Over Financial Reporting section of this report.
+We did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses as defined in the Internal Control Over Financial Reporting section of this report.

-The results of our tests of compliance with certain provisions of laws, regulations, contracts, and grant agreements disclosed one matter of noncompliance with the Anti-Deficiency Act that is required to be reported under Government Auditing Standards, issued by the Comptroller General of the United States, and Office of Management and Budget (OMB) Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended.
+The results of our tests of compliance with certain provisions of laws, regulations, contracts, and grant agreements disclosed no instances of noncompliance or other matters that are required to be reported herein under Government Auditing Standards, issued by the Comptroller General of the United States, and Office of Management and Budget (OMB) Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended.